 Under our Bylaws that will be in effect for the 2025 Annual Meeting, a shareholder is eligible to submit a shareholder proposal of business (other than nominations of directors, the procedures for which are described below) at an annual meeting outside the processes of Rule 14a-8 if the shareholder is (1) a shareholder of record at the time of giving notice of such proposal, (2) entitled to vote at the meeting and (3) complies with the notice procedures set forth in our Bylaws.
 Our Bylaws provide that the proposal must be a proper matter for shareholder action under Delaware law and the shareholder must provide timely notice of the proposal in writing to our Corporate Secretary.
-To be timely under our Bylaws, our Corporate Secretary must receive advance notice of a proposal for business at the 2025 Annual Meeting between June 24, 2025 and July 24, 2025; provided, however, if and only if the 2025 Annual Meeting is not scheduled to be held between September 22, 2025 and December 31, 2025, such shareholder's notice must be delivered to our Corporate Secretary not earlier than 120 days prior to the date of the 2025 Annual Meeting and not later than the later of (A) the tenth day following the day of the public announcement of the date of the 2025 Annual Meeting or (B) the date which is 90 days prior to the date of the 2025 Annual Meeting.
-The advance notice of the proposal must contain certain information specified in our Bylaws, including information concerning the proposal and the shareholder proponent.
-The foregoing description is only a summary of the requirements of our Bylaws.
-Shareholders intending to submit a proposal of business at the 2025 Annual Meeting our Bylaws.
-Shareholders intending to submit a proposal of business at the 2025 Annual Meeting our Bylaws.
+To be timely under our Bylaws, our Corporate Secretary must receive advance notice of a proposal for business at the 2025 Annual Meeting between June [•], 2025 and July [•], 2025; provided, however, if and only if the 2025 Annual Meeting is not scheduled to be held between September [•], 2025 and December [•], 2025, such shareholder's notice must be delivered to our Corporate Secretary not earlier than 120 days prior to the date of the 2025 Annual Meeting and not later than the later of (A) the tenth day following the day of the public announcement of the date of the 2025 Annual Meeting or (B) the date which is 90 days prior to the date of the 2025 Annual Meeting.
+The advance notice of the proposal must contain certain information specified in our Bylaws, including information concerning the proposal of business at the 2025 Annual Meeting outside the processes of Rule 14a-8 must comply with the provisions specified in our Bylaws.